DaoCasino/Whitepaper/DAO.Casino WP.md

 **Reward system**

 As described above all the participants contributing to the ecosystem in one form or another are automatically rewarded with BET to their accounts.

-**Legal Clarification**

-BET is a crucial component for the system to function but it doesn’t represent any inherent value, neither it is refundable.
-Access to the games released by DAO.Casino core team and the partner teams does not guarantee any future performance or value, since the games are also available on the testnet and are free open source software, BET is not speculative investment.

-BET token holders don’t have any voting rights nor receive any continuing payments associated with it.
-DAO.Casino protocol fully relies on Ethereum which in itself is an experimental software, and BET is intended for people with experience with blockchain-based systems.

 # 2.3.
 Core components and releases